cbrown5/cbrown5.github.io/_posts/2021-12-07-experiment-rules-of-thumb.md

 **Easy answer: gradient designs are better for prediction, and designing for prediction is the future of ecology.**

-But, replicated designs have more power to detect an effect.
+But, replicated designs have more power to detect monotonically increasing responses to the predictor.

 Say we are doing an experiment measuring how fast algae grow in flasks under different nutrient levels.
 We can fit 30 flasks in the lab.
 Here’s